Rikinshah787/SQL/README.md

 #Day 3
 Scripting --
-I am using one variable to store the count of all of the invoices in the Invoices table that have a balance due and another variable to store the sum of the balances due for all of those invoices.
-If that total balance due is greater than or equal to $30,000, the script should display a result set that displays the values of both variables like this
+1 -- I am using one variable to store the count of all of the invoices in the Invoices table that have a balance due and another variable to store the sum of the balances due for all of those invoices.
+If that total balance due is greater than or equal to $30,000, the script should display a result set that displays the values of both variables.
+2 -- I am declarring and sets a variable that's equal to the total outstanding balance due.
+If the balance due is greater than $10,000.00, the script should return a result set consisting of VendorName, Invoice Number, InvoiceDueDate, and Balance for each invoice with a balance due, sorted with the oldest due date first.
+If the total outstanding balance due is less than $10,000.00, the script should return the message "Balance due is less than $10,000.00
+3 -- Using the the following script uses a derived table to return the date and invoice total of the earliest invoice issued by each vendor.
+Write a script that generates the same result set but uses a temporary table in place of the derived table.
+Make sure your script drops the temporary table if it already exists.
+That way, you can run the script twice without getting an error.”